weiyufangchen/weiyufangchen/README.md

 # weiyufangchen
-this is config of myblog.
+this is a config of myblog.